Slow graph bootstrap percolation II: Accelerating properties: Small degrees are necessary for sublinear running time

-\begin{proof} Let $e\in E(H)$, and let $H'$ be a connected component of $H-e$.
+\begin{clm} For any $e\in E(H)$ and any connected component $H'$ of $H-e$, $G'$ is $H'$-free. \end{clm} \begin{proof} Let $e\in E(H)$, and let $H'$ be a connected component of $H-e$.
 There must be a cycle in $H'$.
 If not, $H'$ would be a tree and would thus have at least two leaves.
 Since $H-e$ can have at most two vertices of degree $\delta-1$, $H'$ would have precisely two leaves, that is, $H'$ would be a path.
 The endpoints of $H'$ would be the endpoints of $e$ because $\delta = 2$.
 But then $H' + e $ would be a cycle, so $H$ would have maximum degree two, which contradicts our assumptions $\Delta(H)\geq 3$.

 If $\delta = 2$, $G'$ is just a path of length $\ell-1$ so in this case it is clearly $H'$-free.
 For the rest of the proof of Claim \ref{clm:min2max3_free} we assume that $\delta \geq 3$.
 Suppose there was a copy of $H'$ in $G'$.
 Denote that copy by $H_0'$.
 Let \begin{linenomath} \end{linenomath} and for $j\geq j_0$, define